- PH: Range is 7.35-7.45

-Look at statistics that show median and average cerebral palsy verdicts and settlements is not particularly helpful because the amount of economic damages varies so wildly from case to case and does not correlate well with how badly injured the child is or how good the negligence case was against the doctor (which has a big indirect impact on the amount of the verdict).
+Statistics that show median and average cerebral palsy verdicts and settlements are not especially useful.
+Why?
+Because the amount of economic damages varies so wildly from case to case and does not correlate well with how severely injured the child is or how good the negligence case was against the doctor (which has a significant indirect impact on the amount of the verdict).

 Below are some sample CP jury verdicts and settlement that might give some better indication as to the value of these cases.
-Again, as trite as it is to say, every case is different and it is impossible to figure out the value of your child's case by looking at statistics or even seeing the recovery in a case that sounds similar to yours.
+Again, as trite as it is to say, every case is different.
+It is impossible to figure out the value of your child's case by looking at statistics or even seeing the recovery in a case that sounds similar to yours.

-- 2012: $4,380,000 Massachusetts Settlement –Mother presents for labor and delivery and comes under the care of Defendant labor and delivery nurse and Defendant second year resident.
+- 2012: $4,380,000 Massachusetts Settlement –Mother presents for labor and delivery and comes under the care of Defendant labor and delivery nurse and Defendant second-year resident.
 There are a lot of malpractice cases that come from giving residents too much responsibility.
-Anyway, the child is born with a profound injury to its basal ganglia and is diagnosed with cerebral palsy as a result of the neurological damage that occurred prior to birth.
+Anyway, the child is born with a profound injury to its basal ganglia and is diagnosed with cerebral palsy as a result of the neurological damage that occurred before birth.
 Plaintiff files suit contending that the Defendants failed to properly monitor the infant by failing to employ intrauterine measures to monitor labor.
 Plaintiff further contents that they were unable to realize that there were signs of fetal distress through her second stage of labor that were there to be seen.
 Usual defense: the child’s neurological injuries were unrelated to the care and treatment.
-The parties reach a confidential settlement of $4,380,000 prior to trial.
+The parties reached a confidential settlement of $4,380,000 before trial.

 - More CP verdicts and settlements